The Queen's Justice

 "The Queen's Justice" is the third episode of the seventh season of HBO's medieval fantasy television series Game of Thrones, and the 63rd overall.
 The episode was written by series co-creators David Benioff and D. B. Weiss, and directed by Mark Mylod.
 It first aired on July 30, 2017.

 In the episode, Jon Snow and Davos Seaworth meet with Daenerys Targaryen on Dragonstone, from whom Jon asks for aid in defeating the White Walkers.
 In King's Landing, Euron Greyjoy returns bearing gifts to Cersei Lannister, in the form of Ellaria Sand and Tyene Sand.
 At the Citadel, Samwell Tarly and Archmaester Ebrose examine a healed Jorah Mormont.
 In Winterfell, Sansa Stark is reunited with her brother Bran Stark.
 At Casterly Rock, the Unsullied infiltrate and capture the castle, but Euron's Iron Fleet arrives, and destroy their ships, leaving them stranded.
 Meanwhile, Jaime Lannister leads the Lannister army to take Highgarden.

 The title of the episode refers to Cersei Lannister exacting vengeance, her own way of justice, on both the Sand Snakes and Olenna Tyrell.
 "The Queen's Justice" received positive reviews from critics, who considered the long-awaited meeting between Daenerys and Jon, the agonizing fates of Ellaria and Tyene Sand, Sansa and Bran's reunion, the bait-and-switch scene concerning Casterly Rock and Highgarden, and the final fate of Olenna Tyrell as highlights of the episode.
 In the United States, it achieved a viewership of 9.25 million in its initial broadcast.
 It was also Diana Rigg's pick to support her nomination at the 70th Primetime Creative Arts Emmy Awards for Outstanding Guest Actress.

-"The Queen's Justice" marked the final appearances of Diana Rigg (Olenna Tyrell), Rosabell Laurenti Sellers (Tyene Sand), and Indira Varma (Ellaria Sand).
+"The Queen's Justice" marked the final appearances of Diana Rigg (Olena Tyrell), Rosabell Laurenti Sellers (Tyene Sand), and Indira Varma (Ellaria Sand).